Disneyland Paris Itinerary: 2 Parks in 1 Day

 Crush's Coaster at Walt Disney Studios Park in Paris

-It’s the ride with the longest queues in either park—expect waits of 1 hour+ through most of the day.
+It has the second-longest queues in either park—expect waits of 1 hour+ throughout the day.

 While it’s a fun ride, I don’t think it’s worth a long wait.
 If you are a rollercoaster fan, Avengers is a much more intense ride with far shorter queues.

-The best time to ride Crush’s Coaster is first thing during Extra Magic Time (arrive 20 minutes before opening and join the rush over there).
-We only had to wait five minutes, but the queue grew rapidly.
+The best time to ride Crush’s Coaster is first thing during Extra Magic Time (arrive 20 minutes before opening and head straight there).
+We usually only wait 5-10 minutes then.

 Spider-Man WEB Adventure